gepolianochaves/academic-website/content/post/websites/index.md

 I noticed by practice that it is necessary to create the _site.yml and index.Rmd files to be able to activate the Build tab in RStudio.

-Configuration of the _site.yml file can be found in the link (coming soon) ...
+Configuration of the _site.yml file can be found in the link :  [_site.yml file configuration](https://github.com/gepolianochaves/geraldo/blob/main/_site.yml).

 So last thing I did to complete this part was to create the _site.yml and index.Rmd files that are stored with the geraldo.Rproj file in the geraldo repository I just created.